crate/crate/devs/docs/basics.rst

  - Java_ (>= 8)
  - Python_ (>= 3.6)

-On OS X, we recommend using `Oracle's Java`_.
+On macOS, we recommend using `Oracle's Java`_.
 If you're using Linux, we recommend OpenJDK_.

 Set Up